kercre123/victor/docs/architecture/animations.md

 *ProcFace_OverrideRightEyeParams* will force the eyes to be the same, based on the left eye.

-*ProcFace_OverrideReset* will reset both eyes from a bad state to the current canned animation state.
+The *ResetFace* button will reset both eyes from a bad state to the current canned animation state.

+To toggle between Victor eye rendering and the original Cozmo eye rendering there are two buttons *VictorFaceRenderer* and *CozmoFaceRenderer*, clicking either will change state as appropriate.